hcquoc/Midterm_Mobile_Project/PROJECT_STRUCTURE.md

   2. Creates Order with OrderItems
   3. Saves Order to DB
   4. Clears the Cart
-  5. Calculates loyalty points (1 point per 1000 currency units)
+  5. Deducts points if "Pay with Points" is enabled (1 point = 100 VND)
+  6. Calculates loyalty points with tier multiplier (Silver x1, Gold x1.5)
-  6. Updates User's loyalty points and stamps
+  7. Updates User's loyalty points and stamps
 - **GetOrderHistoryUseCase**: Get completed/cancelled orders sorted by date desc
 - **GetOngoingOrdersUseCase**: Get PLACED/ONGOING orders
 - **GetOrderByIdUseCase**: Get single order by ID
 - **CancelOrderUseCase**: Cancel a PLACED or ONGOING order

+### Recommendation Use Cases
+- **GetRecommendationsUseCase**: Smart product recommendations based on cart items:
+  - If cart has drinks (Coffee, Latte, Tea, etc.) → Suggest CAKE/food items
+  - If cart has only food/cake items → Suggest drink items
+  - If cart is empty → Suggest popular items (highest ratings)
+  - If mixed or unknown → Suggest 3 random items not in cart

 ## Dependency Injection